bmayton/node-emberplus/README.md

 the way the lib is used so that now it uses Promise

 Server has been added in version 1.6.0.

+Support for StreamCollection and UDP is available in a private branch.
+If you want access to full version and/or would like support for new features or integration with your projects, please contact Gilles Dufour - dufour.gilles@gmail.com

 ## Example usage